backupbrew/switchbrew/Applet Manager services.md

 #### GetPopOutDataEvent

-No input, returns an output handle.
+No input, returns an output handle with autoclear=false.

 #### GetPopInteractiveOutDataEvent